Culture of cosmetic surgery

-Culture of cosmetic surgery is a set of attitudes and behavior regarding making changes to one's appearance via plastic surgery.
-World War I left thousands of soldiers with unprecedented levels of facial damage, creating a massive need for reconstructive surgery.
-Harold Gillies of New Zealand developed methods to restore function and structure to the faces of soldiers and these processes rapidly gained popularity.
-During the 1940s and 50s, personal appearance became more emphasized in the United States.
-As beauty standards changed, new products and techniques were developed to meet those demands.
+Culture of cosmetic surgery is a set of attitudes and behaviors regarding making changes to one's appearance via plastic surgery and its impact on various communities.
+This type of surgery became more prevalent after World War I, led by the efforts of Harold Gillies of New Zealand, who developed methods to restore structure and function to the faces of soldiers.
+As beauty standards and emphasis on personal appearance evolved, new products and techniques were developed to meet those demands.
+In more recent years, cosmetic plastic surgery prevalence has surged worldwide due to a variety of social and psychological factors.

-History

-Reconstructive surgery after WWI
+Origins of plastic surgery

-World War I left thousands of soldiers with unprecedented levels of facial damage; trench warfare and progressive weapons lead to massive amounts of death and destruction.
-Explosions and rapid gunfire left those who survived with horribly disfigured faces, creating a dire demand for medical intervention.
-Dr. Harold Gillies of New Zealand developed and tested methods to restore function and structure to the faces of soldiers, such as taking cartilage or skin from an easily concealed part of the patient's body and using it to reform the injured area.
-Due to the thousands of soldiers in need of immediate medical attention, there were no shortage of willing trial subjects.
-Gillies based his work on methods that had been developed previously, but were never intended for such drastic application.
-He improved upon these efforts and, when combined with anaesthesia and sedating medication, found his techniques rapidly gaining in popularity.
-The call for doctors able to perform facial reconstruction grew rapidly and received national attention.
-Dr. Varaztad Kazanjian became the first recognized post-war plastic surgery specialist at Harvard Medical School.
-Years after the war ended, the supply of patients in need of life-saving facial reconstruction was steadily reducing.
-As such, surgeons were able to take on less dire cases, such as industrial accidents or other injuries.
-Techniques and procedures became more advanced and public knowledge of them grew.
+World War I left thousands of soldiers with unprecedented levels of facial damage due to new trench warfare tactics and progressive weapons.
+This created an increased demand for medical intervention.
+Dr. Harold Gillies of New Zealand developed and tested methods to restore function and structure to the faces of soldiers, such as taking cartilage or skin from an easily concealed part of the patient's body and using it to reform the injured area, which is now referred to as a skin graft.
+He has been renowned as the "Father of Plastic Surgery," due to his contributions to the field with techniques advancing facial reconstruction surgery.
+Dr. Varaztad Kazanjian was also recognized by Harvard Medical School for his efforts in reconstructive plastic surgery during and after the war.
+Years after the war ended, the supply of patients in need of life-saving facial reconstruction reduced, but the techniques and procedures developed during the war continued to grow and became increasingly prevalent.
+Specifically, techniques used by Dr. Gilles are credited for use in the development of cosmetic plastic surgery.